Battle of the brands’ social media strategies: Nike v Adidas

 Nike and Adidas are two of the world’s most iconic brands easily identified by the famous swoosh and three stripes logo.
 Brandwatch recently reported that Adidas features in over 6 million images and Nike features in over 5 million on Instagram and Twitter each month indicating that they’re highly visible online and popular.
 For many years Nike has outpaced Adidas, but Adidas has become huge competition meaning they have to come up with innovative ways to market their products.

 Both brands have had to adapt to digital storefronts and social media to drive sales.
-As such, they spend an incredible amount on digital advertising and investment into social media campaigns.
+As such, they spend an incredible amount on digital advertising and investment into social media management.
+Both brands have run successful campaigns on their social media channels.
 This is evident through campaign results, which in turn drives sales and further awareness of the brand, demonstrating the power of effective social media campaigns.